Barrychen825/chen-portfolio/final_project.md

-# What happens if you walk around with naked face (WIP)
+# Don't run around naked, put a mask on at least (WIP)
   **Part 1: Proposal**
   **Statement:**
-  What happens if you walk around with naked face (WIP)
+  Don't run around naked, put a mask on at least (WIP)
   **Audience:**
   People living in Pittsburgh, who care about their own health
   **Purpose:**